adambard/learnxinyminutes-docs/julia.html.markdown

 # Let's make a variable
 some_var = 5

 # Here is an if statement.
-Indentation is NOT meaningful in Julia.
+Indentation is not meaningful in Julia.
-# prints "some var is smaller than 10"
 if some_var > 10
     println("some_var is totally bigger than 10.")
 elseif some_var < 10    # This elseif clause is optional.